top of page

 As a succulent type of plant, the jade plant accumulates water within its leaves, so it needs infrequent watering.
 Follow these watering tips:

-Water only the soil after it becomes completely dry.
+Water the soil only after it becomes completely dry.

 In summer, water once every 2-3 weeks.